-Construction, rehabilitation, and improvement of schools and education-related facilities: TCPS districts would be required to contribute two percent as their participation share in grant programs for school construction and major maintenance.
+TCPS districts who elect to apply for grant funding for construction, rehabilitation, and improvement of schools and educated-related facilities would be required to contribute two percent as their participation share in grant programs for school construction and major maintenance.
 TCPS districts may submit grant applications under AS 14.11.
 A TCPS district must submit the same provisions required of other districts in a grant agreement.
 A TCPS district assumes the risk and responsibilities of putting together an application and applying for a grant requires a resolution from the TCPS district.